 Let’s reuse the same company from the previous example, which had an EPS of $5.
 Let’s say that each share trades at $10, which would give us a P/E ratio of 2.
 What does that mean?
 Well, it depends largely on what the rest of our research shows.

-Many use the profit-to-earnings ratio to determine whether a stock is overvalued (if the ratio is higher) or undervalued (if the ratio is lower).
+Many use the price-to-earnings ratio to determine whether a stock is overvalued (if the ratio is higher) or undervalued (if the ratio is lower).
 It’s a good idea to take the number into account by comparing it with the P/E ratio of similar businesses.
 Again, this rule doesn’t always hold true, so it’s best used alongside other quantitative and qualitative analysis techniques.

 Price-to-book (P/B) ratio